KeenMate/svelte-spa-router/README.md

 import Router from '@keenmate/svelte-spa-router'

 // Navigation utilities
-import { link, push, pop, replace, location, querystring, params, navigationContext } from '@keenmate/svelte-spa-router'
+import { routeParams, navigationContext } from '@keenmate/svelte-spa-router'

 // Named routes (for use with push/replace/link) import { registerRoutes, buildUrl } from '@keenmate/svelte-spa-router/routes'